 Typical products are:

 When the problem of scaling impedes the process of concentration, a design similar to the one described above is proposed.
-This applies for CaSO4 saturated solutions, like fertilizer grade phosphoric acid, demineralization effluents, vinasses.
+This applies to CaSO4 saturated solutions, like fertilizer-grade phosphoric acid, demineralization effluents, and vinasses.

 Oslo type crystallizer also called classified-suspension crystallizer is the oldest design developed for the production of large, coarse crystals.

-Additional devices, such as described for the forced circulation crystallizer, are of course available.
+Additional devices, such as those described for the forced circulation crystallizer, are of course available.

-This Oslo type crystallizer (classified – suspension crystallizer) allows long cycles of production between washing periods.
+This Oslo-type crystallizer (classified – a suspension crystallizer) allows long cycles of production between washing periods.